-From A Cell To A Home: Ex-Inmates Find Stability With Innovative Program
+From A Cell To A Home: Newly Released Inmates Matched With Welcoming Hosts

 The Homecoming Project provides cash subsidies to homeowners in exchange for renting a room to a former inmate, Busansky says.
 It is similar to how Airbnb allows people to monetize their extra living spaces.

 "For people getting out of prison, the penalty hasn't ended and re-entry is its own obstacle course that everybody has to navigate," Busansky says.
-"And housing is essential to being able to get through that obstacle course: if you don't have a place to sleep, to shower, to keep your things, it's very difficult to think about doing anything else."
+"And housing is essential to being able to get through that obstacle course: If you don't have a place to sleep, to shower, to keep your things, it's very difficult to think about doing anything else."

 How it works

-Note: Editor's note: NPR plans to follow the Homecoming Project as participants adjust to life after prison.